-When you’re buying insurance, whether it’s auto insurance, health insurance, life insurance, or any other type of coverage, don’t simply select the first policy you find.
+When you’re buying insurance, whether it’s auto, health, or any other type, don’t select the first policy you find.
 As with any purchase, be a smart shopper.
 These strategies will help you find the best insurance policies for your specific needs and lifestyle.

 Compare to Find the Best Offers